yggdrasil-tree-of-life-thor-hammer-mjolnir-miolnir-mjollnir-vegvisir-aegisjalamr-helm-of-awe

 The fact that even the gods had a prophesied fate that they could not escape, in the form of the Ragnarok apocalypse, reflects the power that the Vikings gave to the idea of fate.

-The Norse symbol is known today as the Web of Wyrd and represents the matrix of fates, as crafted by the Norns, who controlled the fate of everything in the Norse cosmos.
+The Norse symbol is known today as the Web of Wyrd and represents the matrix of fates, as crafted by the Norns, who were known to “spin” fate as well as write it with the runes.
+According to some stories, the Norns arrived at someone’s birth and cut their life strand, determining the moment of their death.
+But in between those two points, how you weave your life is up to you.

 In Sweden and Norway the Troll Cross, or trollkors, is a bent piece of iron worn as an amulet to ward off malevolent magic.